 Cats are creatures of habit.
 With that said, cats are also able to recognize routines of patterns that benefit them.
 They are aware of who in the house gives them food, snacks, and water.

-Can Cats Recognize Their Owner?
+Do Cats Recognize Their Owners Face?

 While not as good at recognizing faces as dogs, cats are still able to recognize people’s faces, including their owners.
 Cats just have a unique way of doing it, using different cues through their other senses, and integrating them with the sight of their owner’s faces.